nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/thingy91.rst

 .. |sample_path_vsc| replace:: :file:`ncs/nrf/applications/asset_tracker_v2`

-.. |vsc_sample_board_target_line| replace:: you must use the build target ``thingy91/nrf9160/ns`` when building the application code for the nRF9160 SiP and the build target ``thingy91/nrf52840`` when building the application code for the onboard nRF52840 SoC
+.. |vsc_sample_board_target_line| replace:: you must use the board target ``thingy91/nrf9160/ns`` when building the application code for the nRF9160 SiP and the board target ``thingy91/nrf52840`` when building the application code for the onboard nRF52840 SoC

 .. include:: ../../../includes/vsc_build_and_run.txt